the-kairos-project/ai-evaluator-extension/server/docs/MULTI_AXIS_EVALUATION.md

 The frontend can enable multi-axis evaluation by setting the `use_multi_axis` parameter to `true` in the evaluation request.
 The scores for each axis are returned in the `scores` array in the response.

 To display the multi-axis ratings in the frontend, you can add a dedicated section to show each rating separately, similar to how the LinkedIn data is displayed.
+See the frontend README (`front/README.md`) for UI examples and implementation notes related to displaying evaluation results.

 ## Customization